samvk/clapper-connector/README.md

-# Actions on Google | Etymology Dictionary
+# Actions on Google | Clapper Connector

-Get the origins of different words and phrases.

-If your word is a homograph (shares a spelling with another word) you can try specifying "the verb to tear" or "a tear as in crying".
+The cheapest name in home automation.

+Tired of competing wireless standards?
+Afraid the horse you back will be labeled obsolete in six months?
+Don’t have the capital to invest in an entire home automation system?
+Introducing: Clapper Connector!

+Clapper Connector auto-syncs with one of the most popular home automation systems for the past 30 years!
+Clapper Connecter runs on the SoundWave® protocol to detect any compatible devices in the vicinity.
+Clapper Connector has a wide discovery range and can even penetrate thin walls.

+No setup or configuration needed!
+Clapper Connector auto-magically detects any nearby devices hooked up and adds it to your home system.
+Just plug in your lamp and say “Ok Google, ask Clapper Connector to turn on my lights”, and voilà!
+It’s just that easy.

+No hub required!

 #### Sample invocations

-> Ok Google, ask Etymology Dictionary about the etymology of sideburns

-> Ok Google, ask Etymology Dictionary about the etymology of the noun tear

-> Ok Google, ask Etymology Dictionary about the etymology of the word tear as in crying
+> Ok Google, ask Clapper Connector to turn on the lights

-> Ok Google, ask Etymology Dictionary about the origin of the phrase balls to the wall
+> Ok Google, ask Clapper Connector to power off my TV